 A Coriolis flow meter contains a tube which is energized by a fixed vibration.
 When a fluid (gas or liquid) passes through this tube the mass flow momentum will cause a change in the tube vibration, the tube will twist resulting in a phase shift.
 This phase shift can be measured and a linear output derived proportional to flow.

-Do you have questions or are you interesed in more information about Coriolis mass flow measuring principle?
+Do you have questions or are you interested to learn more about the Coriolis flow meter working principle?

-The video explains how the flow can be adjusted quickly and precisely through the combined use of a Coriolis mass flow meter and a gear pump.
+The video explains the Coriolis working principle and how you can combine a Coriolis mass flow meter and a gear pump.

-As this principle measures mass flow independent of what is within the tube, it can be directly applied to any fluid flowing through it - LIQUID or GAS - whereas thermal mass flow meters are dependent of the physical properties of the fluid.
+As the Coriolis principle measures mass flow independent of what is within the tube, it can be directly applied to any fluid flowing through it - LIQUID or GAS - whereas thermal mass flow meters depent on the physical properties of the fluid.
 Furthermore, in parallel with the phase shift in frequency between inlet and outlet, it is also possible to measure the actual change in natural frequency.
 This change in frequency is in direct proportion to the density of the fluid – and a further signal output can be derived.
 Having measured both the mass flow rate and the density it is possible to derive the volume flow rate.

-Are you interested in more Coriolis technology?
-Read here the importance of mass flow measurement and the relevance of coriolis technology.
+Are you interested to learn more about the Coriolis flow meter working principle?
+Read our blog about the importance of mass flow measurement and the relevance of coriolis flow meters.